Education

 Tuition fee estimate – €500/year

-The University of Toulouse, also known as UT1 or Université Toulouse 1 Capitole, is a public research university located in the city of Toulouse, in southwestern France.
-It was established in 1229.
+The University of Toulouse, also called UT1 or Université Toulouse 1 Capitole, is a government research university in Toulouse, a city in the south of France.
+It’s been around since 1229.

 The University offers undergraduate and graduate degrees in Law, Economics, Communications, Management, Political Science, and Information Technology.